Sara Tavares: Early life

 Tavares's parents were immigrants from Cape Verde who settled in Almada in the 1970s.
 She was born on 1 February 1978.
 While still a child, she was left in the care of an old woman when her father left the family and her mother moved to the south of the country with her younger siblings.

 Tavares showed great musical promise from a young age; in 1994 she won the national television song contest Chuva de Estrelas, performing Whitney Houston's "One Moment in Time".
-That same year, she won the Festival da Canção, that earned Tavares a slot in the 1994 Eurovision Song Contest at the age of 16.
+That same year, she won the Festival da Canção, that earned Tavares a slot in the Eurovision Song Contest 1994 at the age of 16.
 Her winning song, "Chamar a Música," was featured on her debut EP, Sara Tavares & Shout (1996), where Tavares mixed gospel and funk with her native Portuguese influences.

 Her debut album Mi Ma Bô was produced by Lokua Kanza and released in 1999.

 In 2017, eight years after Xinti, Tavares released Fitxadu.
 The album was inspired in Lisbon's different African sounds and cultures and features a more electronic and urban sound than Tavares's previous works.
 The album received a Latin Grammy nomination for Best Portuguese Language Roots Album.

 Artistry

 Tavares composed in Portuguese and Portuguese-based creole languages.
 Although Portuguese was the main language of her songs, her repertoire includes multilingual songs mixing Portuguese with Portuguese Creole and even English in the same song.

-She won the 1993/1994 final of the Endemol song contest Chuva de Estrelas (performing Whitney Houston's "One Moment in Time"), which helped her win the Portuguese Television Song Contest final in 1994, consequently earning a place in the 1994 Eurovision Song Contest, with the song "Chamar a Música" which reached 8th place.
+She won the 1993/1994 final of the Endemol song contest Chuva de Estrelas (performing Whitney Houston's "One Moment in Time"), which helped her win the Festival RTP da Canção final in 1994, consequently earning a place in the Eurovision Song Contest 1994, with the song "Chamar a Música" which reached 8th place.

 Tavares was also known for singing the European-Portuguese version of "God Help the Outcasts" for the Disney movie The Hunchback of Notre Dame, which won a Disney Award for the best version of the original song.
 She also won a Portuguese Golden Globe for Best Portuguese Singer in 2000.

 Tavares named Donny Hathaway, Stevie Wonder, Tina Turner and Aretha Franklin as her favourite childhood artists.
 Her music was noted to feature a blending of cultures, particularly those of Portugal and Cape Verde.
 Tavares was among a group of Portuguese-born artists of African origins, that helped bring African influences to mainstream music in Portugal.